markfullmer/datainterface/README.md

 ### Features
 - Metadata columns can have multiple values.
 These should be separated by a semicolon.
 For example, for an entry that has metadata relating to "Genre" of "Horror" and "Thriller", the CSV file's row for that metadata should be entered as "Horror;Thriller".

+### Possible enhancements
+- Support other data structure inputs, such as JSON
+- Keyword search (taking column names as parameters for targets)
+- Cache parsing of data for filters for performance